AAEE Biennial Conference

 Mandjoogoordap: Changing Tides

-Hosted in Mandurah, Western Australia, a city renowned for its beautiful waterways, internationally recognised wetlands, ancient thrombolites and enchanting plants and wildlife.
+In 2021, the full conference will take place in Mandurah, a city renowned for its beautiful waterways, internationally recognised wetlands, ancient thrombolites and enchanting plants and wildlife.
 This global biodiversity hotspot truly is Mandjoogoordap: the meeting place of the heart.

 This intergenerational, inclusive and inspiring event ensures delegates will be immersed in the latest thinking and exposed to the best information and resources.
 With sustainability professionals and educators from all sectors, including education, government, NGOs and community groups, ours is an audience that values authentic ideas and ways of working.